SaswatPadhi/saswatpadhi.github.io/_publications/oopsla2018_flashprofile.md

 artifact_badges: ['acm_available', 'acm_functional']

-tweet: 'We present a technique, called =sc^FlashProfile^sc=, to generate _hierarchical_ data profiles.
+tweet: 'We present a technique, called _FlashProfile_{:.small-caps}, to generate _hierarchical_ data profiles.
         Existing tools, including commercial ones, generate a single _flat_ profile, and are often overly general or incomplete.
         Furthermore, we show that data profiles can improve accuracy and efficiency of PBE techniques.'